our0boros/Compendium-of-Materia-Medica/items/report.md

 ## Application Description

-*xxx is a social application aimed at plant enthusiasts, providing detailed information about various plants, including image examples, common names, slugs, scientific names, genus, and family information, along with extensive textual descriptions.
+*Compendium of Materia Medica is a social application aimed at plant enthusiasts, providing detailed information about various plants, including image examples, common names, slugs, scientific names, genus, and family information, along with extensive textual descriptions.
 Users can obtain plant information by taking photos of plants they encounter or by searching directly using text.
-Additionally, users can post their own photos of plants on the social channel to share their discoveries and experiences with all users.*
+Additionally, users can post their own photos of plants on the social channel to share their discoveries and experiences with all users.
+Following this, by clicking the profile icon, users can access their personal information, including published posts, their plant discovery book, and plant exploration energy values.*

 ### Application Use Cases and or Examples